 To comply with regulations issued under the Local Government Act 2003 and with the Council's Treasury Management Scheme of Delegation for 2017/18 (Appendix 8 of the Treasury Management Strategy Statement 2017/18).
-In accordance with the Scheme of Delegation, this report was scrutinised by the Audit Committee on 24 July 2018 and forwarded to this Committee without comments.
-It will be presented to the full Council following this Committee.
+In accordance with the Scheme of Delegation, this report was scrutinised by the Audit Committee on 24 July 2018 and forwarded to the Executive Committee without comments on 17 September 2018.
+The Executive Committee resolved to forward the report to the full Council without comment.